Appsilon/git-workshop/README.md

 ### Cool app

-The app is currently in development.
-Please come back later!
+The app can:
+* Play music